Paula Radcliffe: Other achievements and awards

+Radcliffe now works as a pundit and commentator of athletics events for the BBC.
+She appeared as a pundit for the Glasgow 2014 Commonwealth Games and Rio 2016 Olympics.
+Following the retirement of Brendan Foster, Radcliffe has combined punditry with commentating on the long-distance events at the Tokyo 2020 and Paris 2024 Olympics and at the Gold Coast 2018 and Birmingham 2022 Commonwealth Games.

 Anti-doping activity

 Radcliffe has frequently made high-profile condemnations of the use of performance-enhancing drugs in athletics.
 Radcliffe and teammate Hayley Tullett caused controversy when, in the heats of the 5,000 metres at the 2001 World Athletics Championships in Edmonton, they held up a sign protesting against the reinstatement of Russian athlete Olga Yegorova after Yegorova had tested positive for the banned substance EPO.
 The sign was made by Radcliffe's husband and read 'EPO Cheats Out'.
 It was eventually taken off them by the stadium officials, but not before it was streamed around the world.
 After Radcliffe and Tullett's initial protest, teammates Kathy Butler and Hayley Yelling – who both missed out on a place in the final – protested alongside coaches Mark Rowland and Alan Storey, wearing Radcliffe masks and holding up banners with mocking slogans including one which read 'Free Paula'.
 Radcliffe vowed to continue her fight against drugs in sport after her high-profile actions in Edmonton.
 Since the 1999 European Cup, Radcliffe wears a red ribbon when competing to show her support for blood testing as a method of catching drug cheats.

 Radcliffe has advocated a system where first time offenders are banned for four years and any future offence for life.
 However, she felt that in cases like that of Christine Ohuruogu, who missed three out-of-competition drugs tests, that she should be allowed to compete in the Olympics, as the BOA does not allow anyone who has served a doping ban to compete.
 However, when Ohuruogu admitted to not trying to get to the tests, Radcliffe expressed her disappointment and hoped that it was a lesson learned.
 When Marion Jones admitted to steroid use, Radcliffe stated that it was good for the sport that Jones was caught and that they had to keep testing and that people being caught is a big deterrent to would-be cheats.